A Survey on Speech Deepfake Detection: Training and robustness advancements in fully Deepfake detection

 \subsection{Defense to adversarial attacks}

-\cite{liu2019adversarial} has shown that the majority of anti-spoofing models are vulnerable to adversarial attacks, such as the Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining} and Projected Gradient Descent (PGD) \cite{madry2017towards}, especially when dealing with models of smaller scales.
-In response, various defence strategies have been proposed, primarily based on adversarial training, where anti-spoofing models are retrained using the adversarial examples generated by the PGD method \cite{wu2020defense} or the FGSM method \cite{ge2024spoofing,muller23_interspeech}. \cite{nguyen2023defense} claims that attackers may focus on the range beyond human perception to maximize the attack effectiveness, therefore, they suggest augmenting training data with frequency band-pass filtering and denoising to defend such attacks.
+The majority of speech Deepfake detection models are vulnerable to adversarial attacks \cite{liu2019adversarial, zhang2020black}, such as the Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD).
+In response, various defence strategies have been proposed, primarily based on adversarial training, where Deepfake detection models are retrained using the adversarial examples generated by the PGD method \cite{wu2020defense} or the FGSM method \cite{ge2024spoofing}.
+Nguyen et al. \cite{nguyen2023defense} claim that attackers may focus on the range beyond human perception to maximize the attack effectiveness, therefore, they suggest augmenting training data with frequency band-pass filtering and denoising to defend such attacks.
 Furthermore, Liao et al. \cite{Liao2022distillation} utilize knowledge distillation as another defence method.
 This is because the soft targets learned by the student models capture more nuanced information about the decision boundary, enhancing robustness against adversarial attacks.